23 Questions & Answers About Steroids

 However, when these mice later performed weight training (without any steroids), they grew 30% more compared to the group that had never used anabolics.

 This indicates that muscle gains will be lost from taking steroids if a person becomes sedentary.
+We have also observed this to be true.

 However, steroid gains may be kept later on (naturally), if users continue lifting weights.